-16. Tyloma
+17. Tyloma

-- Tyloma is also known as Interdigital skin hyperplasia. - Is exhibited by overgrowth of skin between the claws. - Caused by irritation, dermatitis and possibly foreign bodies. - Has a high hereditary component (certain cow families are more sensitive). - Also in certain families within a breed. - It is more seen in Herefords and big beef cattle (bulls). - Develops most on the inside of the outside rear claw.
+- Tyloma is also known as Interdigital skin hyperplasia. - Is exhibited by overgrowth of skin between the claws. - Caused by chronic irritation, (inter) digital dermatitis, and possibly foreign bodies. - Has a high hereditary component. - It is more seen in Herefords and big beef cattle (bulls). - Also occurs in certain families within a breed. - Develops most on the inside of the outside rear claw.

-16.1 Tyloma Cont'd...
+17.1 Tyloma Cont'd...